Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 No charge is assessed for seminars carrying zero credit hours.
 For review or other non-credit courses, tuition is computed by considering the number of class meetings per week as equivalent to the number of credit hours.

-Graduate students registered for 9 credit hours or more are considered full-time.
-Graduate students registered for less than 9 credit hours are considered part-time.
+Graduate students registered for nine credit hours or more are considered full-time.
+Graduate students registered for less than nine credit hours are considered part-time.

 A student may incur other fees and charges that are both mandatory and non-mandatory.
-For a complete current listing of all charges and fees, go to web.iit.edu/student-accounting and select Tuition and Fees.
+For a complete current listing of all charges and fees, go to web.iit.edu/student-accounting.
 Books and supplies are available at the university bookstores.
 Costs for books and supplies can differ significantly depending upon the field of study.
 Students in the College of Architecture, for example, may spend less on books but substantially more on supplies.

 Student Health Insurance

 All students who are registered for one billable hour are required to purchase the student health insurance policy or to submit proof of equivalent insurance before the end of the first week of classes.
 All students who are on an F-1 or J-1 visa and are registered for at least one class, participants in the co-op program, research or teaching assistants, or occupants of university residence halls are required to purchase the student health insurance.
 The premium for the insurance will be added to student tuition and fees as a charge.
 To avoid this charge, submit proof of comparable coverage online at iit.edu/shwc/insurance.
-F-1 and J-1 students may only waive the university’s coverage with proof of employer provided insurance.
-Students must submit their waiver each fall.
+F-1 and J-1 students may only waive the university’s coverage with proof of employer provided insurance (see waiver).
+Students must submit their waiver each fall (or spring for spring start students).
 Other students, spouses, and dependents of students may participate in the student health program, if desired.
-Students should consult the Student Health and Wellness Center in IIT Tower, Suite 3D9-1, at 312.567.7550, for further details.
+Students should consult the Student Health and Wellness Center in IIT Tower, Suite 3D9-1, at 312.567.7550, or email@example.com, for further details.

-Each semester, billing statements will be made available to students through the MyIIT portal (my.iit.edu) and such other responsible party or parties that a student designates as an authorized user(s) and for whom the student has provided the university with an email address.
-This statement will detail the then-current charges, payments, and other credits to the student's account, including the amount the student must pay and the date such payment is due.
+Each semester, billing statements will be made available to students through the MyIIT portal (my.iit.edu) through the Manage My Account icon.
+Billing statements are also sent to other individuals or third parties that a student designates as an authorized user(s) and for whom the student has provided the university with an email address.
+This billing statement will detail the then-current charges, payments, and other credits to the student's account, including the amount the student must pay and the date such payment is due.
 Notifications of new billing statements will be sent via email to the student's university email address as well as the email for any other responsible party that the student had designated.
 Students agree to monitor their university email account regularly.

 Payment of Tuition, Room and Board, and Other Fees and Charges